Artem Dolgopyat: 2023; World Champion

 In March 2023 Dolgopyat tore a ligament in his knee during training.
 Despite this he won silver on floor exercise at the 2023 European Championships.
 After the competition, he took ten weeks away from gymnastics to rehabilitate his knee injury and an Achilles tendon injury.

 At the 2023 World Championships Dolgopyat qualified to the all-around in eighth but withdrew in order to focus on the floor exercise final, where he ultimately won gold, his first World title on the apparatus.
 The final took place on the same day as the October 7 attacks, and as a result, the Israeli flag was raised with black ribbons during the medal ceremony to mourn the victims of the attack.

 2024–present; 2024 Paris Olympics

 Dolgopyat represented Israel at the 2024 Paris Olympics in gymnastics at the Bercy Arena.

 He won the silver medal in Men's floor with a score of 14.966 in the final; it was his second Olympic medal.

+In August 2026, at the European Men's Artistic Gymnastics Championships in Zagreb, Croatia, Dolgopyat won the gold medal in the floor exercise after scoring 14.466 in the final.